 - 1. Illness of the pupil. - 2.
 Serious illness of a member of the family or other family emergency which necessitates the absence of the student. - 3.
 Death in the immediate family. - 4.
 Medical or dental appointments that cannot be made during non-school hours.
 A note from the doctor's office confirming the appointment must be turned in. - 5.
-Religious observances. - 6.
-During AP exams, parents may choose to excuse a student from morning classes preceding the exam. - 7.
-College visits. - 8.
+Religious observances. - During AP exams, parents may choose to excuse a student from classes on the day of the exam. - 7.
+College visits - 8.
 Absences which have prior approval of the principal.
-Students who will be absent for reasons other than those listed above must seek approval by presenting a signed and dated note from a parent or quardian to the principal.
+Students who will be absent for reasons other than those listed above must seek approval by presenting a signed and dated note from a parent or guardian to the principal.

-UNEXCUSED ABSENCES: Absences from class that do not fall under the eight excused absences criteria will be "unexcused."
-Parents and/or Guardians will receive an automated phone call each evening informing them of any unexcused absences received that day.
+UNEXCUSED ABSENCES: Absences from classes that do not fall under the eight excused absences criteria will be "unexcused."
+Parents and/or Guardians will receive an email each evening informing them of any unexcused absences received that day.
 A detention will be assigned for each unexcused absence.